 The BAM 1022 is compatible with the Comet Cloud Service (CCS).
-The CCS data modem is available for GSM (Domestic & International) connectivity.
+The CCS Modem 2 is available for International customers (GSM connectivity).
+The CCS Modem-LTE is available for US customers.
 Averaged data is reported to a secure cloud site every 15 minutes domestically and 1 hour internationally.
 The modem location is automatically available from the internal GPS and the first year of data service is included with the CCS modem.